How to Add Custom Fonts to the New Dubsado Form Builder

 How to add your custom fonts to Dubsado

-Step 1: Host your fonts on your website
+Option 1: Host fonts on your website

 Note: If you’re using Google fonts, you can skip this step.

-1. Go to your website, right click on your page and click ‘View page source’.
+1. Go to your website, right click on your page and click View page source.

-2. In the page source, click Ctrl+F and search for ‘ttf’ or ‘woff’ (types of font files).
+2. In the page source, click Ctrl+F and search for ttf or woff (types of font files).

 3. Find the URL of your font file and copy that to use in Dubsado.